 When we think of middle management training, most of us go straight to skills and tactics.
 As we have discussed in previous articles, there is so much more to developing new managers into high performance leaders than skills training alone.
 Properly done, it is a process of learning how to get results through people, instead of through one’s individual efforts.
 One of the keys to getting the best results through people, is learning the art of delegating effectively.

-In the process of learning to delegate effectively, an early or mid-career manager (or executive) is developing the capacity to trust and foster trust, to effectively coach, mentor and empower their team members, and finally to create truly collaborative and high performance teams.
+In the process of learning to delegate effectively, an early or mid-career manager (or executive) is building the capacity to develop and foster trust; to effectively coach, mentor and empower their team members; and finally to create truly collaborative and high-performance teams.

 Let’s jump into a quick overview of the art of delegating effectively.